 They say, when it rains, it pours.
-And in the UK, finding a stylish coat that actually protects you from the elements can be hard.
+And in the UK, finding stylish sustainable coats that actually protect you from the elements can be hard.
 Couple that with my penchant for sustainable, long-lasting fashion, and it can seem impossible.
 Well, that’s all about to change with my guide to sustainable outerwear and rainwear!

 While you’ve probably seen me in jeans and tees most of the time in my IG Stories #OOTD posts, in truth you’ll usually find me hot-footing it around London in a big coat.
 I can’t stand being cold, wet, or windswept.
 It’s why I have a trusty few coats that I practically live in!
-And as you can see from my pics, I’m pretty thrilled here in my kimono jacket, kindly gifted by Sara and Hannah, the masterminds behind On Good Authority.
+And as you can see from my pics, I’m pretty thrilled here in the latest addition to my sustainable coats collection: this kimono jacket, kindly gifted by Sara and Hannah, the masterminds behind On Good Authority.

 So, let me take you on a journey through my wardrobe, as well as what it takes to make a good, sustainable coat, and finally, where to find those…